 10.71.2.1 Introduction

-A CPE AP and CPE STA anonymizes selected OTA MAC Header fields of individually addressed frames of the CPE STA within EDP epochs.
+A CPE AP MLD and CPE non-AP MLD (#1163) anonymizes selected OTA MAC header (#1320) fields of individually addressed frames of the CPE STA within EDP epochs.

-EDP epoch operation is an EDP feature that is valid when MLO is supported.
+EDP epoch operation requires MLO support. (#1321)

-A CPE AP MLD signals support of the EDP epoch in beacons and probe responses.
-A CPE AP advertises at least a default EDP group and associated EDP epoch sequence parameters, and possibly other EDP groups and associated EDP epoch sequence parameters.
+A CPE AP MLD signals support of the EDP epoch in beacons and probe responses (see 10.71.2.3 (EDP Groups) (#1108).
+A CPE AP MLD advertises at least a default EDP group and associated EDP epoch sequence parameters, and possibly other EDP groups and associated EDP epoch sequence parameters.
 A group EDP epoch has zero or more STAs as its members.
-All CPE STAs joining the BSS may be placed in the default group EDP epoch by default upon association (see 10.71.2.2 (EDP epoch request)).
-If a CPE STA chooses not to join any existing group EDP epochs, it may send an EDP Epoch Sequence Request frame to the CPE AP to create a new group EDP epoch.
-A CPE STA can request to leave any group and/or join a different group at any time.
+All CPE non-AP MLDs (#1163) joining the BSS may be placed in the default group EDP epoch by default upon association (see 10.71.2.2 (EDP epoch request)).
+If a CPE non-AP MLD (#1163) chooses not to join any existing group EDP epochs, it may send an EDP Epoch Sequence Request frame to the CPE AP MLD (#1163) to create a new group EDP epoch.
+A CPE non-AP MLD (#1163) can request to leave any group and/or join a different group at any time.

 The AP MLD advertises the EDP epoch (sequence parameters as defined in 10.71.2.3 (EDP Groups(#1113)).
 Each non-AP MLD applies the group EDP epoch sequence parameters of the group EDP epoch to determine the EDP epoch sequence of one or more EDP epoch start times.

-EDP epoch operation allows the AP to define an MLD specific(#Ed) schedule of anonymization events to anonymize selected OTA fields (e.g., STA address, AID, PN, SN, etc.) of individually addressed frames.
+EDP epoch operation allows the AP MLD (#1163) to schedule sequences (#1109) to anonymize MLDs’ (#1109) selected OTA fields (e.g., STA address, AID, PN, SN, etc.) of individually addressed frames.

 At any given time, an AP MLD has at most one EDP epoch assigned to a given associated non-AP MLD.